Edward Wood (British Army officer)

-Edward Alexander Wood (8 May 1841 — 22 May 1898) was an English first-class cricketer and British Army officer.
+Edward Alexander Wood (8 May 1841 — 22 May 1898) was a British Army officer and an English first-class cricketer.
 Wood was a career soldier in the 10th Royal Hussars, rising to the rank of major-general.
 He fought in both the Second Anglo-Afghan War and the Mahdist War, with Wood being made a Companion to the Order of the Bath for his service in the latter.
 He was also a first-class cricketer, appearing in one match in 1875.

 Early life

 The son of Sir Charles Alexander Wood, deputy chairman of the Great Western Railway, he was born at Kensington in May 1841.
 He was educated at Radley College until 1852, after which he went to Eton College.
 After completing his education, Wood was commissioned into the 10th Royal Hussars as a cornet in July 1858, with him purchasing the rank of lieutenant in September 1859.
 Wood served in British Malta as aide-de-camp to the general commanding the troops from September 1862 to October 1863.
 From there he was posted to Ireland, where he served as aide-de-camp to the general commanding the troops from December 1863 to July 1864, after which he went to Dublin where he was aide-de-camp to the general commanding troops from December 1865 to January 1867.
 In July 1867, he purchased the rank of captain.